manan999/manan999.github.io/study/MCA/DBMS2.md

 <b><ins>Participation in a Relationship</ins></b>

+- Total Participation:
-- Total Participation: When each entity is fully involved in a relationship.
+	- When each entity is fully involved in a relationship.
 It is denoted by Double-Lines.
+	- Weak Entity must have a 1:n Relationship with Total participation to the Strong Entity which is being used to identify the weak entity.
 - Partial Participation: When an entity is part of relationship but not fully dependant on it.
 - <a href="https://www.tutorialspoint.com/dbms/images/er_relation_participation.png">[Diagram]</a>